contactlab/contacthub-sdk-dotnet/README.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 <a name="Addcustomerwithforcedupdate"/>
-#### Add customer with forced update
+#### Add a customer with a forced update

-You can force insert a costumer if it already exists in the node.
+You can force a customer to be inserted, if they already exist in the node.
 The remote
-system verifies the presence of the customer according to the rules defined in
+system verifies the presence of the customer, according to the rules defined in
 the Contacthub configuration.
-To force the update use the *true* in forceUpdate
+To force the update use `true` in the `forceUpdate`
 parameter.

-Sample:
+**Example:**

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ cs
 PostCustomer updateCustomer = [...]